inesp/inesp.github.io/_posts/2020-08-15-exceptions.md

 biblio:
 ---

 Exceptions are a tricky beast.
-You could get on with your whole programming career without ever truly using them.
-But you would be missing out **big time**.
+It is difficult to know when to raise them and it is even more difficult to know when to catch them.
+Raising them is phylosophical dilema: is my unexpected situation exceptional enough that it merits an Exception or should I just put more effort into validating my function's input.
+Catching them is even worse.
+Catching exceptions entails me knowing exactly which are the exceptions a line of code can throw and then also knowing exactly what to do in all of these different cases.
+Both of these conditions individually are practically unknowable, put together they just ... completely eliminate my chances of getting it right the first time.
+Still, as parents say: just because something is difficult to learn, doesn't mean we shouldn't try to master it.
 Exceptions have 2 extraordinary superpowers, which shouldn't be underplayed.
 But these superpowers take time and effort to learn.
-Still, as parents say: just because something is difficult to learn, doesn't mean we shouldn't try to master it.

 Nothing is quite like exceptions.
 You can't substitute them with any other statement, block, pattern or tool.. not truly anyway.
-But unfortunately, no scientific, easy to follow method for using them exists.
+But unfortunately, no systematic, easy to follow method for using them exists.
 And therein lies the rub.
 For to use them skillfully, you have to draw on your good experience, which you can only have if you have used them before.
 Notice the circular dependency?
 So what do you do?
 You have at least 2 options: you can go with the flow of the Go people and forbid anybody using them or you get intrigued and humbly try to get the circular dependency running.
-After all, there is code out there that has circular dependencies in it and is still running since many, many years.
+After all, rumors have it lots of code with circular dependencies is running in the world since many, many years.

 ## So.. what do we have to gain from using exceptions?